Uta Rohländer

-Uta Rohländer, nee Fromm (born 30 June 1969 in Merseburg) is a retired German sprinter who specialised in the 400 metres.
+Uta Rohländer (née Fromm; born 30 June 1969 in Merseburg) is a retired German sprinter who specialised in the 400 metres.

 At the 1996 Summer Olympics in Atlanta, she won a bronze medal in the 4 × 400 metres relay with her teammates Linda Kisabaka, Anja Rücker and Grit Breuer.

 At the 1997 World Championships in Athens, she won a gold medal in the 4 × 400 metres relay with her teammates Anke Feller, Rücker and Breuer.

 Her personal best time is 50.33 seconds, achieved in July 1998 in Stuttgart.

 She represented the sports club SV Halle.
 She married Alexander Fromm, son of Dieter Fromm.